Tips for a Better New Employee Orientation

 Old-fashioned welcome wagons were once used to deliver goodies to new members of a community.
 You can establish your own welcome wagon.
 Freebies that aid the new hire in his job will reinforce the belief that company employees are glad he is there and want him to succeed.

 As an example, a map showing nearby eateries is helpful and appreciated.
 (An invitation to lunch from coworkers each day during the employee’s first week is even more welcoming.)
 Go one step further than providing a map of the facility and the parking lot.
 Provide your new person with a photo of himself in the parking lot, in front of the company sign.
-Visuals have great impact.
+Visuals have a great impact.

 Prepare for Instant Productivity From Your New Hire